renato76/sei-project-4/README.md

 **ERD Diagram**

-Using an ERD diagram I planned which models and fields would be required.
+Using an ERD diagram, I planned which models and fields would be required.
 This allowed me to create the Components and fields alongside the relationships between fields.
 The diagram illustrates how the movies, users and comments are related through one-to-many and many-to-many relationships.

 <br/>